Liverwurst: Etymology

+A fourteenth century mention in Latin however uses the term "liverworsted": "Hec fercula dari solent magna sulta, porrum, pulli, farti seu repleti, ferina apri, carnes piperis, XII tybie gesenghet, XII pulli in suffene seu sorbicio, liverworsted gherostet, assaturam, magnas carnes, oblatas et crumbrod."

 Variants

 In some parts of Germany, liverwurst is served sliced on a plate, often with mustard or pickled cucumber.

 It is most commonly eaten spread on bread, as it is very soft.

 In the Netherlands, liverwurst (Dutch: leverworst) is customarily served in slices, often with mustard.
 Groningen and The Hague are known for their own types of liverwurst: Groninger leverworst in Groningen and Haagse leverworst from The Hague.

 In Hungary, liverwurst is customarily served on open sandwiches, or with cheese as a filling for pancakes which are baked in the oven.

 In Romania, liverwurst is called lebărvurst, lebăr, or cârnat de ficat.
 Unlike the German sausage Leberwurst that uses beef, the lebăr uses only pork.